 - The SPICE Geometry Finder (GF) subsystem finds times when specified geometric events occur. - A "geometric event" is an occurrence of a given geometric quantity satisfying a specified condition.
-For example: - " Mars Express distance from Mars is at a local minimum (periapse) - " Elevation of the Cassini orbiter is above a given threshold angle as seen from DSS-14 - " Titan is completely occulted by Saturn - " The Saturn phase angle as seen by the Cassini orbiter is 60 degrees - Each GF search is conducted over a user-specified time window, called the confinement window. - " A "time window" is a union of time intervals. - The result of a GF search is the time window over which the specified condition is met.
+For example: - " Mars Express distance from Mars is at a local minimum (periapse) - " Elevation of the Cassini orbiter as seen from Deep Space Station-14 is above a given threshold angle - " Titan is completely occulted by Saturn - " The Saturn phase angle as seen by the Cassini orbiter is 60 degrees - Each GF search is conducted over a user-specified time window, called the confinement window. - " The confinement window is a sequence of zero or more disjoint, closed time intervals. - The result of a GF search is the time window over which the specified condition is met. - " The result window is also a sequence of zero or more disjoint, closed time intervals.